 The MDU sought independent urology expert evidence.
 The expert’s opinion was that the procedure had been performed appropriately and the complications were not due to negligence by the urologist.
 On that basis, the MDU submitted a robust response defending the case.
 Several months later the claimant’s solicitors confirmed they were discontinuing the claim.

-This guidance was correct at publication 18/11/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 18/11/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.